Ryanjlowe/awsdue.tv/content/pinpoint-journeys/active-users-journey.md

 Within Journeys you can create a flow which is determined by certain criteria that can be defined in the flow.
 With a Multivariate split the customer can go down one of up to four paths and an 'other' path.
 We do offer a other ways to navigate via user/engagement criteria (Yes/No Split, Random Split).

-In this example we will use a multivariate split because we are going to send the user on the journey based on one of three different criteria:
+In this example we will use a multivariate split because we are going to send the user on the Journey based on one of three different criteria:
 A: **User clicked on links in email sent**
 B: **User Opened email**
 Other: **User did not engage with the email we sent**